oguru/DnD-AI/Session/11 - Hades.md

 8. **Planar Overlap:** Ghosts of dead enemies appear and attack

 **Actions:**
-- **Multiattack:** Three different attacks each turn
+- **Multiattack:** Eight different attacks each turn (can target same creature multiple times)
-- **Paradox Blast:** 60-foot line.
-DC 22 Constitution save or take 3d6 damage of 4 random types
+- **Paradox Blast:** 120-foot line.
+DC 35 Constitution save or take 12d6 damage of 8 random types + reality fracture (disadvantage on all rolls for 10 minutes) + lose 2 legendary resistances
-- **Existential Crisis (Recharge 4-6):** 30-foot radius.
-DC 22 Wisdom save or stunned for 2 rounds as target questions reality
+- **Existential Crisis (Recharge 2-6):** 80-foot radius.
+DC 35 Wisdom save or stunned for 5 rounds, max HP reduced by 6d10, and question own existence (cannot use legendary actions)
-- **Temporal Rift (3/Day):** Undo any action taken in the last round, or force a creature to repeat their last action
+- **Temporal Rift (At Will):** Undo any action taken in the last 3 rounds, or force a creature to repeat their last 3 actions, or skip target's next turn
-- **Divine Contradiction:** Target takes 4d8 necrotic damage and heals 4d8 HP simultaneously (DC 22 Con save or be confused)
+- **Divine Contradiction:** Target takes 12d8 necrotic damage and heals 12d8 HP simultaneously (DC 35 Con save or be confused for 10 minutes + lose all remaining spell slots)
-- **Chaos Storm (1/Day):** Chamber-wide effect.
-All creatures roll d20s - odds take 6d6 damage, evens heal 6d6 HP
+- **Chaos Storm (5/Day):** Chamber-wide effect.
+All creatures roll 2d20s - use lower roll for damage/higher for healing: 15d6 damage of random type OR heal 15d6 HP and gain major beneficial effect
+- **Reality Shatter (3/Day):** All creatures within 150 feet make DC 35 Charisma save or be banished to random planes for 2d4 rounds + lose one divine power permanently on failure by 10+
+- **Omnislash (1/Day):** Attacks every creature in chamber simultaneously with 20d10 + 20 damage of each: slashing, force, psychic, necrotic (DC 35 Dex save for half)

-**Legendary Actions (4 per turn):**
+**Legendary Actions (8 per turn):**
 - Move or teleport
 - One attack
 - Reality Flux (change the current flux, costs 2 actions)
+- Chaos Storm (costs 3 actions)
+- Reality Shatter (costs 4 actions)
-- Chaos Storm (costs 4 actions, 1/Day)
+- Omnislash (costs 8 actions, 1/Day)

 ### The Turning Point
-When Fazrahl is reduced to 200 HP, party can attempt to stabilize reality with divine unity.
+When Fazrahl is reduced to 950 HP, party can attempt to stabilize reality with divine unity.

 ### **Ending the Fight - Divine Unity Ritual:**
-Each party member must use their action to embrace a divine aspect:
+Each party member must use their action to embrace a divine aspect (can attempt each round):
-- **Justice (DC 20 Wisdom):** "I stand for what is right"
+- **Justice (DC 30 Wisdom):** "I stand for what is right"
-- **Knowledge (DC 20 Intelligence):** "I seek truth over comfort"
+- **Knowledge (DC 30 Intelligence):** "I seek truth over comfort"
-- **Courage (DC 20 Charisma):** "I face fear without faltering"
+- **Courage (DC 30 Charisma):** "I face fear without faltering"
-- **Creation (DC 20 Constitution):** "I build rather than destroy"
+- **Creation (DC 30 Constitution):** "I build rather than destroy"
-- **Sacrifice (DC 20 Wisdom):** "I put others before myself"
+- **Sacrifice (DC 30 Wisdom):** "I put others before myself"

-**When all succeed in same round:** Combined divine radiance deals 100 damage, ignoring all resistances.
+**When all succeed in same round:** Combined divine radiance deals 1000 damage, ignoring all resistances and immunities.
 Reality stabilizes permanently.
+Fazrahl cannot use legendary actions or reactions for 2 rounds.

 ---